nilsisboom/MasterThesis/README.md

 Expected outputs: A plot showing the percentual differences between forecasted values and test values (visual representation of Mean Average Percentage Error), A plot showing the actual data and the forecasted data in the test and out-of-sample period, A decomposition plot showing how well the forecasted values in the test period represent the trend, the seasonality and the residual in the test period, , Model performance parameter results for MSE, RMSE, MAPE and R2.

-##NBEATS - 2 covariates materials.py#
+##BlockRNN - 2 covariates glass and plastic recycling#
-The file represents an exact copy of the NBEATS - 2 covariates EU countries.py file.
+The file represents an exact copy of the BlockRNN - 2 covariates EU countries.py file.
 The only difference is that multiple variables are used to model the result.
 Please see Result and Discussion of my thesis.

-##NBEATS- 4 covariates.py##
+##BlockRNN - 68 co-variates glass and plastic recycling##
 The file represents an exact copy of the NBEATS - 2 covariates EU countries.py file.
 The only difference is that multiple variables are used to model the result.
 Please see Result and Discussion of my thesis.